revanth83/revanth83.github.io/_posts/2025-12-06-email-subjectline-experiment.md

 ## 6. Power and Sample Size (Facure’s Rule of Thumb)

-Chapter 2 introduces a simple and very useful approximation for planning experiment size.
+A commonly used approximation for planning experiment is:

 If we want: